joohhnnn/Understanding-Optimism-Codebase/sequencer/00-how-sequencer-generates-L2-blocks.md

 	}, nil
 }

-In this function, we can observe that the passed-in epoch parameter is `l1Origin.ID()`, aligning with our definition of epoch numbering.

 As illustrated in the code, the `PreparePayloadAttributes` is tasked with preparing the payload attributes for the new block.
 Initially, it determines whether there is a need to fetch new L1 deposits and system configuration data based on the parent block information of L1 and L2.
 Following this, it crafts a special system transaction encompassing details pertinent to the L1 block and system configurations.
 This distinct transaction, along with potential L1 deposit transactions, constitute a set of transactions to be incorporated into the payload of the new L2 block.
 The function ensures the coherence of time and the correct allocation of serial numbers, ultimately returning a `PayloadAttributes` structure containing all this information for the creation of a new L2 block.
 However, at this point, a preliminary payload is prepared, incorporating only the deposit transactions from L1.
 Subsequently, `StartPayload` is invoked to commence the next phase of payload construction.